 One specific type of psychotherapy, cognitive behavioral therapy (CBT), is proven highly effective for treating various mental health concerns, including mental health disorders like OCD.
 We also offer integrative wellness coaching that focuses on physical, emotional, and psychological well-being.

-If you live in the Raleigh, Durham, Chapel Hill area and are searching for mental health treatment – or if you’re available for telehealth treatment – contact AIM today.
+If you live in the Raleigh, Durham, Chapel Hill area and are searching for mental health treatment – or if you’re available for telehealth treatment – contact Advaita Integrated Medicine today.
 Let us help you learn more about OCD and take the first steps toward your recovery.